Der-Penz/DocumentScanner/README.md

 ![image](images/documentation/example_false_edge_detection.png)

-Getting more reliant in these situation requiems additional computation and improved line and corner detection.
+Getting more reliant in these situation requires additional computation and improved line and corner detection.
 At the end a CNN would most likely outperform this method but for a cost of more computation and explainability.

 ## How to use

 For now you can run the python notebook and look at each individual processing step.
-> Note: The notebook will not run complexly if the document could be be found
+> Note: The notebook will not run completly if the document could be be found

 Or use the cli with `python main.py <<your_image_path>>`.
 Use `python main.py --help` for more information.